-The CQI Committee is comprised of the Board of Directors, a client, the Director of Patient Services, the agency Clinical Director, the Operations Director responsible for the satellite offices, and an outside consultant.
+The CQI Committee is comprised of the Board of Directors, a client, the Director of Patient Services, the agency Clinical Supervisor, and an outside consultant.
 The CQI Committee will meet at least quarterly to review the status of the Corporate Compliance Plan, present and discuss potential compliance concerns and issues, and recommend changes to the program and/or department.
 The Compliance Officer will report significant and pertinent information to the CQI Committee.
 The Compliance Officer will ensure identified significant and pertinent information is included in the Board Meeting Minutes which will be distributed for review by the Agency Board of Directors during regularly scheduled meetings.
 (See CQI Policy and Procedures)

-IX.
+IV.
 Board Member Code of Ethics